manendranathshukla/NotePad/README.md

 # NotePad
 A application made like nodepad in available in windows.
 Notepad is a simple text editor for Microsoft Windows and a basic text-editing program which enables computer users to create documents.
-I